delawaremathguy/ShoppingList14/README.md

 * Each `Item` now has a `dateLastPurchased` property that is reset to "today" whenever you move an item off the shopping list.

 * There have been other name changes to the Core Data model (you will read about these and why they were made in the code) and I have versioned the model.
 Although I *believe* that previous CD models will migrate data from earlier models, I *cannot guarantee this, based on my own experience*.
-Unfortunately, I lost data during migration on my own device (from V1 to V2) due to some combination of using the new App structure, or issues in XCode.
+Unfortunately, I lost data during migration on my own device (from V1 to V2) due to some combination of using the new App structure, or mixing versions of XCode with the version of iOS on my phone.

-* Many code changes have been made or simplified
+* Many code changes have been made and much has been simplified.

 * comments throughout the code have been updated -- some with expanded detail on why something is being done the way it is being done.

 * The basic architecture of the app has been simplified.
-What started out in Version 1.0 as a few views with simple @FetchRequests finished with more of a strict, MVVM-style architecture using Notfications that completely avoided using @FetchRequest.
-Version 2.0 of the app has now morphed into ... *wait for it* ... an app having a few views with simple @FetchRequests.
+What started out in Version 1.0 as a few views with simple @FetchRequests finished using an MVVM-style architecture and Notfications that completely avoided using @FetchRequest.
+Version 2.0 of the app has now become ... *wait for it* ... an app having a few views with simple @FetchRequests.
 This is shocking!  *See the App Architecture comments below*.

-* Views now effect changes to Items and Locations by calling class functions defined on `Item` and `Location` directly, which then are handled appropriately by the Core Data classes as if they were acting as view models.
+* Views now effect changes to Items and Locations by calling class functions defined on `Item` and `Location` directly, which then are handled appropriately by the Core Data classes (as if they were acting as view models).

 * There are no "view models," as such, in this code, nor is there any use of the NotificationCenter.